 - While the cake chills, make the white chocolate ganache drip.

-- Heat the heavy cream in a heat proof bowl in the microwave for 30-45 seconds, until it's steaming and just beginning to bubble.
+- Heat 3 Tbsp heavy cream in a heat proof bowl in the microwave in 15 second intervals, until it's steaming and just beginning to bubble.

-- Gently pour the heavy cream over the white chocolate chips, making sure they are fully covered with cream.
-Allow mixture to sit for 1 minute.
+- Gently pour the heavy cream over 3/4 cup of white chocolate chips, making sure they are fully covered with cream.
+Let mixture sit for 1 minute.

 - Stir slowly until the cream and white chocolate are combined.
 Some bits of chocolate may not be fully melted yet.
 If you notice this in your mixture, heat the mixture again for 15 seconds and stir.
 Repeat as necessary until all the chocolate bits are fully melted and incorporated.